pierre-rouleau/pel/doc/emacs-startup-time.rst

 but not all of them.

 I often use multiple instances of Emacs for doing various, unrelated tasks and want to keep each one a single entity with its own history and context.
+These may be done in specialized shells that have tools activated in the PATH not available in the system PATH for instance.
 I also want to develop Emacs Lisp code and try it inside on or several Emacs instances without affecting some already running Emacs sessions.
 Because of that I end up launching Emacs sessions relatively often, at least the ones that are short-lived.
 And I want my Emacs sessions to start quickly, ideally